Code of Conduct

 1. A search or an arrest warrant; or

-2. Probable cause to believe a crime has been committed on school property or at a school function; or
+2. Probable cause to believe a crime has been committed on school property or at a school function

-Before police officials are permitted to question or search any student, the Principal or their designee shall first try to notify the student’s parent to give the parent the opportunity to be present during the police questioning or search.
-If the student’s parent cannot be contacted prior to the police questioning or search, the questioning or search shall not be conducted.
+Before police officials are permitted to question or search any student, the Principal or designee must first try to notify the student’s parent to give the parent the opportunity to be present during the police questioning or search.
+If the student’s parent cannot be contacted prior to the police questioning or search, the questioning or search will not be conducted unless the student is 16 years of age or older.
 The Principal or their designee will also be present during any police questioning or search of a student on school property or at a school function.

 Students who are questioned by police officials on school property or at a school function will be afforded the same rights they have outside the school.
 This means: